-TROY, Ala.—Troy University students will be recognized for their achievements during the University’s annual Honors Convocation at 7 p.m. on Tuesday, April 13 in the Claudia Crosby Theater.
+TROY, Ala—Troy University students will be recognized for their achievements during the University’s annual Honors Convocation at 7 p.m. on Monday, April 11 in the Claudia Crosby Theater.

-Robert Potts, chancellor of Arkansas State University-Jonesboro, will serve as the keynote speaker for the convocation.
+Eleanor Lee, dean of First-Year Studies at TROY, will serve as the keynote speaker for the convocation.

 Barbara Patterson, director of student involvement and leadership, said the convocation is a celebration of students’ achievements during the academic year.

 “This convocation is the University’s opportunity to pay tribute to the fine work of our students and honor them for their diligent efforts in the classroom,” Patterson said.

 Among the awards to be presented are the Ingalls Award, presented to the outstanding faculty member of the year, and the Algernon Sydney Sullivan Award, given to a senior male and female student and to a distinguished faculty or staff member.